DianZzzz/DianZzzz.github.io/_finance/CFA/Trading-and-Performance Evaluation.md

 ## Reference Prices

 ### Pre-trade benchmarks

+Used by portfolio managers who are buying or selling securities on the basis of decision prices.
 - `Decision price`: the security price at the time the portfolio manager made the decision to buy or sell the security
 - `Previous close`: often specified by quantitative portfolio managers who incorporate the previous close in a quantitative model, portfolio optimizer, or screening model.
 - `Opening price`: If the trade is to be executed in the opening auction, then using the opening price as a reference benchmark is not appropriate because the trade itself can influence the reference benchmark.